fpsvogel/learn-ruby/README.md

 ## Games in Ruby

-The minimalist route is to build a text-based game, [as I'm doing](https://fpsvogel.com/posts/2023/ruby-text-adventure-real-time-input).

-For graphical games, I recommend 💲[DragonRuby Game Toolkit](https://dragonruby.itch.io/dragonruby-gtk) because it has the liveliest community.
+There are several game libraries in Ruby, but I recommend 💲[DragonRuby Game Toolkit](https://dragonruby.itch.io/dragonruby-gtk) because it has the liveliest community.
 You may qualify for a free license (see "Free Unrestricted License" on the homepage), and the creators regularly give it away for free during game jams and other special occasions.

 **DragonRuby tutorials:**